FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 Scenario: See top 20 profiles
-Given I’m logged-in and I have joined a conference, When I click on the “Top 20” button located at bottom of the screen Then the app shows me the top 20 profiles for this conference who I have the most interests in common When I click on a profile,
+Given I’m logged-in and I have joined a conference, When I click on the “Top 20” button located at bottom of the screen Then the app shows me the top 20 profiles for this conference with whom I have the most interests in common When I click on a profile,
 Then the system sends me to the person’s profile
 ```